 Psychological scientist, science author and co-founder of Spot

-Dr Julia Shaw is a psychological scientist and author.
+As a psychological scientist and popular science author, Julia has spent over a decade researching police interviewing and emotional memories.
+When the #MeToo movement took shape she realised that there is tremendous potential for work at the intersection of harassment, memory science and technology.
 She co-founded Spot, a startup that uses memory science and artificial intelligence to revolutionise the reporting of workplace harassment.

 Performance poet, storyteller and musician

-Emmanuel Speaks is a performance poet from East London and has appeared on Channel 4, Huffington Post, GRM Daily, Sofar Sounds and more.
-Striving to “influence and tell the stories of a generation”, he launched his first official single from his upcoming album The Composer, titled ‘Who Told You?’ (feat. rapper TE dness), in May 2018.
+Emmanuel has appeared on Channel 4, Huffington Post, GRM Daily, Sofar Sounds, and, more recently, collaborating with New Look for their Christmas and Spring/Summer advertising campaigns.
+Striving to “influence and tell the stories of a generation”, he has transitioned over the past two years from studying full-time at university to working full-time as a musician and spoken word artist.
+In May 2018, Emmanuel launched the first official single from his upcoming album The Composer, titled ‘Who Told You?’ (feat. rapper TE dness).

 Champion beatboxer, artist, actress and dog lover